raleel/mythras-srd/0004_Game_System.md

 The victim of a Major Wound to the abdomen, chest, or head drops unconscious, totally Incapacitated, and must immediately make an Opposed Roll of Endurance versus the successful attack roll of his enemy.
 Failure results in an instant and gratuitous death (decapitated, chopped in half, impaled through the heart, torn apart, and so forth).
 If they survive, and the location is not treated within a number of Combat Rounds equal to twice the character's Healing Rate, they still die from blood loss and shock.

 Since most Major Wounds require some form of surgery or significant magic to heal, the sufferer will be very unlikely to recover from a Major Wound in time to rejoin combat.
-Depending on the available treatment, the wounded location will be potentially maimed (see Healing from Injury page opposite).
+Depending on the available treatment, the wounded location will be potentially maimed (see [Healing from Injury](#healing-from-injury)).

 ### Blood Loss